karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Optional alt‑screen mode (opt‑in; disabled by default).

 - Docs/site
-  - Expand troubleshooting for “system prompt not found” and PATH issues with suggestions (`--prompt core`, install missing devDeps, or invoke via package manager).
+  - Expand troubleshooting for “system prompt not found” and PATH issues with suggestions (`--prompt core`, install missing devDeps, or invoke via package manager). (ongoing)

 - Live view debugging (graceful)
   - Explore an approach to surface debug traces alongside the live table without corrupting its layout (e.g., a reserved log pane, a toggleable overlay, or a ring buffer dumped on finalize).
 Aim to preserve readability and avoid cursor/control sequence conflicts.